programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 ##Lesson Goals

 The goal of this lesson is to teach how to do OCR (Optical Character Recognition) for printed or typewritten text.
 After this lesson you will able to convert printed and type written texts into digital text files.
-In order to be able to go through all the steps the OCR´ing process demands, you´ll need to have an access either to a scanner or digital camera, a computer with internet access, some patience, and a lot of curiosity!
+In order to be able to go through all the steps the OCR'ing process demands, you'll need to have an access either to a scanner or digital camera, a computer with internet access, some patience, and a lot of curiosity!
 We will make a few easy commands using the Command line, but if you have never used it before, you might want to look at the lesson Introduction to the [Bash Command Line] (http://programminghistorian.org/lessons/intro-to-bash).
 I use Windows, but these instructions should function also in Mac.

 ##Why to OCR?

 Before starting, I would like to say a couple of words on why would anyone want to learn to OCR.
 There is an increasing amount of digitized sources available in various databases.
-Simultanesouly, OCR´ing takes a lot of time, so why bother?
-That´s true!
+Simultanesouly, OCR'ing takes a lot of time, so why bother?
+That's true!
 However, sometimes just the most relevant and interesting documents for your project are not in digital form.
 And if you think about the source materials that we use for producing new insights and knowledge on our past, it is very important that we will not deliberately restrict ourselves to the already digitized documents, but look at the sources that might provide also alternative and contradictory views!

-OCR´ing takes a lot of time.
+OCR'ing takes a lot of time.
 You'll spend numerous hours with your documents, and you might be frustrated.
 But don't worry!
 I have realized that actually when you spend a lot of time doing relatively simple and repetitive work, you'll process the issues related to source criticism more thoroughly.

 ##Stages of the Lesson